 The corporate governance of the general partner company follows its applicable principle.
 The KGaA has in any case a supervisory board that is responsible for the supervision of the management, but in case of a capital company as general partner it is responsible for neither the appointment, dismissal and service contracts of the management of the general partner nor for the determination of the financial statements.

 The general meeting of an AG, SE and KGaA has no corporate governance powers.

 A GmbH generally has managing directors (Geschäftsführer) and the shareholders’ meeting (Gesellschafterversammlung), but no statutorily required supervising body.
 The managing directors are responsible for the management and representation of the company.
 In principal, they decide autonomously.

-However, the shareholders' meeting is – in contrast to the situation in the AG – the supreme decision-making body of the GmbH, and has the authority to issue internally binding instructions to the managing directors.
+However, the shareholders’ meeting is – in contrast to the situation in an AG – the supreme decision-making body of the GmbH, and has the authority to issue internally binding instructions to the managing directors.
 In a GmbH, a voluntary supervisory or advisory board may be implemented.
-Apart from this, a supervisory board is to be installed only in case of co-determination (see 2.1 Key Corporate Governance Rules and Requirements).
+Apart from this, a supervisory board is to be installed only in the case of codetermination (see 2.1 Key Corporate Governance Rules and Requirements).